Mistakes were made. Let’s acknowledge them

 We discussed three steps in dealing with mistakes in a constructive manner: acknowledging them, taking notes, and explaining their occurrence.
 These three steps are crucial in overcoming the flaws in the process, however, they are simply a means to achieving a goal.
 In this context, our goal was and still is to stop already detected mistakes from reappearing, which should result in the evolution of our overall process.

 But first let’s see how we approached the third of the aforementioned steps, explaining the mistakes, i.e. identifying the reasons for their occurrence.
 We analyzed the overall statistics in the system of mistake tracking I mentioned.
-Specifically, we sorted the mistakes by frequency, from the most frequent to least frequent mistake.
+Specifically, we sorted the mistakes by frequency, from the most frequent to least frequent mistakes.
 Then we tried to categorize these mistakes into conceptually similar types.

 After looking into the results, we found that the majority of mistakes are connected to parts of the process that are routinely performed and that require repetitive work.
 This represents a less fancy part of the data analytics job, for example, not noticing that some characters are encoded incorrectly, copy-and-paste errors while writing reports, calculation errors, report format errors, etc.

 In order to overcome this, the whole team took part in creating a system that would cover the widest possible range of steps needed to prepare the dataset for analysis.
 After identifying those steps, we classified them into groups and created checklists using those groups as a guideline.
 This system helps us in two major aspects of our work.
 On the one hand, it prevents mistakes from reoccurring, and on the other, it leaves room for an analyst to perform the more complex parts of the process without being afraid of forgetting those little steps along the way.
-Finally, this system is used as a means of gathering feedback for new team members, by analyzing comments on skipped or not well performed steps, written by senior teammates.
+Finally, this system is used as a means of gathering feedback for new team members, by analyzing comments on skipped or not well-performed steps, written by senior teammates.
 Also, it can be used as a learning guide, since having an overview of errors already made should help identify one’s own mistake, explain its occurrence, and prevent it from happening again.

 We hope that these lessons learned will help your data analytics team evolve too, minimizing mistakes and ensuring a higher quality of data analysis.